-Wunpon, one of my best friends in life, was my Tongtzu’o (table sharer) in middle school sitting next to me everyday for two years until I left for the US.
-He has done well for himself, raking in close to ten million RMB (~$1.6 million) from his business last year.
+Mulfey, one of the earliest entrepreneurs in my generation, has done well for himself, raking in close to ten million RMB (~$1.6 million) from his business last year.
 I am not surprised at his success.
-They say that chance favors only the prepared mind and, Wunpon had been preparing for his chance to be a successful entrepreneur since middle school.
+They say that chance favors only the prepared mind and, Mulfey had been preparing for his chance to be a successful entrepreneur since elementary school.

 “Ai… Wo tai lao ho’o lo (sigh… I am suffering).”
-Wunpon turns to me all of a sudden while holding his cell phone in one hand and steering the wheel with the other.
+Mulfey turns to me all of a sudden while holding his cell phone in one hand and steering the wheel with the other.

 “What are you suffering for?”

 Without noticing my mocking tone, he continues his melodrama, “Wo tsen ley si tai ai tah lo (I am truly so in love with her).”
-The immature statement feels ironic coming from a grown man but I know he is serious.
+The immature statement feels ironic coming from a grown man, especially a man with tall and large northerner stature, but I know he is serious.

 “Keep your eyes on the road when you drive, please.”
 I interrupt him before he gets a chance to continue his rant.
 “You have a wife and a child.
 You’ve got to stop telling me this nonsense about this woman.”
 I want to sound more critical but my words are failing me.
 I turn my head to the sidewalk where an advertisement of Tibetan tourism is on display– in front of white clouds and blue sky above horses roaming on a prairie, a Tibetan girl with a big smile wearing her traditional garbs was holding out a white hada to her guest.
 Why do we make life so complicated?